 In fact, it became the most famous Czech word of all times.

-The Czech writer Karel Čapek used this word for the first time in his play R.U.R (Rossum’s Universal Robots).
+The Czech writer Karel Čapek used the word robot for the first time in his play R.U.R (Rossum’s Universal Robots).
 Significantly, it was in the same year when great personalities of the “Golden Age of Science Fiction” like Ray Bradbury or Isaac Asimov were born.
 It simply must have meant something.
 In R.U.R., Čapek described robot as a fictional humanoid, biological entity which parts are assembled together like cars and produced industrially.
 Paradoxically despite his personal displeasure with R.U.R, Isaac Asimov followed the terminology and introduced “Robotics” and Three Laws of Robotics twenty-two years later.

 Anyway, we at the RICAIP Centre simply cannot leave this anniversary unnoticed.
 You can find robots in various workplaces, performing different tasks and actions in RICAIP facilities.
 Thanks to the fact that our Industry 4.0 testbeds have been equipped with new technologies since 2020 – see, again, what a sign! – more robotic units will be put into operation throughout this year, namely in Prague and Brno testbeds.
 The experience of our scientists as well as their personal perception of what robots mean in their daily work deserves our attention in the light of “#100YRobot” anniversary and also in the light of what is to come at RICAIP.